immunIT/owfmodules.uart.passthrough/README.md

-# owfmodules.skeleton
+# owfmodules.uart.passthrough
-Module base repository

-Please read [CONTRIBUTING.md](https://github.com/immunIT/octowire-framework/blob/master/CONTRIBUTING.md) to follow the contribution process.
+Enter the Octowire UART passthrough and then open a miniterm session